bocharsky-bw/symfony-docs/book/doctrine.rst

 query.
 By calling the ``getQuery()`` method, the query builder returns a normal ``Query`` object, which can be used to get the result of the query.

+The ``QueryBuilder`` helps to build a string query in those cases when it based on some result of conditions and allows you to avoid a query string concatenation manually in favor to use suitable methods calls and do this concatenation itself.
+Also, with ``QueryBuilder`` you could easy take away some parts of query to separate methods and reuse it in other queries.

 For more information on Doctrine's Query Builder, consult Doctrine's `Query Builder`_ documentation.